vdbg/hubibot/README.md

 * `/list` uses the filter as a substring.
 * `/regex` uses the filter as a regex.

+## Environment Variables

+In some docker environments, configuration via environment variables is a common pattern.
+For example, this docker image can be run on [TrueNAS via Launch Docker Image](https://www.truenas.com/docs/scale/scaletutorials/apps/docker/) and the absolute path to the config file can be set via `HUBIBOT_CONFIG_FILE`.

 ## Troubleshooting

 * Set `main:logverbosity` to `DEBUG` in `config.yaml` to get more details.
 Note: **Hubitat's token is printed in plain text** when `main:logverbosity` is `DEBUG`